 Table of Contents

 Economic recessions are not always predictable and can sometimes occur suddenly.
-In light of the novel coronavirus pandemic, many people are wondering how they can best prepare for a recession.
+During the coronavirus pandemic, many people were wondering how they can best prepare for a recession.
 Their curiosity is warranted — such economic downturns can touch all areas of personal finance, especially investment planning.
 Accordingly, it can be helpful to know how to help prepare for a recession.

 Learning the basics on what to expect during an economic downturn is a great place to start.
 Then, you can make better decisions about how to build or strengthen your financial plans.